sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-setup-disk-configuration-disk-modifypartitions-modifypartition-order.md

 ### UEFI-Based System with One Hard Drive

 The following XML output for the `DiskConfiguration` setting shows partition modifications for a UEFI-based computer.
-The hard drive includes three partitions: an EFI system partition, a Microsoft® Reserved (MSR) partition, and a primary Windows partition.
+The hard drive includes three partitions: an EFI system partition, a Microsoft Reserved (MSR) partition, and a primary Windows partition.
 There are two modifications configured, ordered 1 and 2.
 The MSR extended partition does not require modification.

 ``` syntax
 <DiskConfiguration>